acarril/acarril.github.io/_posts/2016-05-05-macro-lists.md

 Defining and using locals in Stata is extremely useful, but sometimes we need to go beyond just storing and reusing some values.
 In this post I explain advanced manipulation of locals via [`macro lists`](http://www.stata.com/manuals13/pmacrolists.pdf), which allow us to get the number of elements in a local, handle duplicate elements, sort (and shuffle) elements and perform other logical operations.

+In particular, I explain how to:

+- Handle duplicate elements in locals, that is, listing them in a different local or removing them.
+- Add or remove elements from a local
+- Create unions and intersections of elements in locals -

 # Duplicate elements

 We may have a local with duplicate elements stored within.
 For example,